yifanlu/VitaMTP/README.md

 configurations, hosts, and computers.
 For the last two, the help of beta testers is requested.

-## How do I test?
+## How do I test OpenCMA?

 Issues Page: https://github.com/yifanlu/VitaMTP/issues

 First try to compile it using the directions in INSTALL, if the process fails post the output into the GitHub issues page.
-Once it is compiled and installed, run "opencma --help" to see how to use it.
-If you run into a problem, run OpenCMA again with debugging options to get a more verbose output. "opencma -l 4" will show more information about what OpenCMA is doing. "opencma -l 6" will print all the USB packets sent and recieved. "opencma -l 9" will print every USB event and other debugging information.
-For most problems, log the output of "opencma -l 6" and attach the log with your error report describing the problem you ran into and what you were trying to do.
+Once it is compiled and installed, run "opencma -?" to see how to use it.
+If you run into a problem, run OpenCMA again with debugging options to get a more verbose output.
+Log the output of "opencma -l 4" and attach the log with your error report describing the problem you ran into and what you were trying to do.
 Also include what operating system you are running and any other relevant information.

 ### Why OpenCMA?
 Isn't there another project under the same name?